thecharm/MNRE/README.md

 ## Data Usage

-Our processed textual relations is in `./mnre_txt/`, the image data can be downloaded [here](https://drive.google.com/file/d/1FYiJFtRayWY32nRH0rdycYzIdDcMmDFR/view?usp=sharing).
+Our processed textual relations are in `./mnre_txt/`, the image data can be downloaded [here](https://drive.google.com/file/d/1FYiJFtRayWY32nRH0rdycYzIdDcMmDFR/view?usp=sharing).

 >Each sentence is split into several instances (depending on the number of relations).
 >Each line contains